ChenQiang-CN/a301_2020/notebooks/week10/ndvi_rasterio.md

 plt.savefig('spring_ndvi.png')
 ```

-* In the next cell plot a mapped ndvi image with a red dot in your ul corner and a white dot in your lr corner
+* In the next cell I plot a mapped ndvi image with a red dot in the

-Adjust this plot to fit your image.
-Just delete the bottom line and work with the provided commands
+  ul corner and a white dot in the lr corner to test my coordinate transformation.
+  I keep the crs from the big file, since that hasn't changed from UTM10N.

 ```{code-cell} ipython3
 vmin=0.0